pechouc/DSGE_calibration/README.md

 ## Description of the scripts

 The code in this repository is split across different Matlab (`.m` files) and Dynare (`.mod` files) scripts.
-The structure of the code and the arguments required to run each of the scripts are described here (**LINK TO BE ADDED**).
+The structure of the code and the arguments required to run each of the scripts are described [here](https://github.com/pechouc/DSGE_calibration/blob/main/docs/code_description.md).
 Comments in the code also document its logic.